GET IN TOUCH

 Full Payment and Release

 The fastest way to remove a Minnesota tax lien is to pay the full amount owed.
-Once payment is made with secured funds such as a cashier’s check, money order, or electronic funds transfer (EFT), the Department of Revenue releases the lien immediately.
-If payment is made with a personal or business check, the release is processed within 30 days after the payment clears.
+The Department says it will release the lien when the debts on the lien are paid in full with secured funds such as a cashier's check, money order, or electronic funds transfer (EFT).
+If paid another way, it will release the lien 30 days from the day it receives payment.

 • Submit payment directly to the Minnesota Department of Revenue using the payment method specified in the notice.
 For proper crediting, each payment must include the taxpayer's full name, account number, and any reference number provided by the Department.